roby2358/vidman/SPEC.md

 5 across with 9:16 aspect ratio, scaled to fit inside.
 When clicked, a video expands to fit the window and plays.
 It repeats when finished.

 6) Fill the window, scaling the video to fit.
-Controls: play, pause, close
+Controls: play, pause, close.
+The video player MUST start playing automatically when opened.
+The player MUST use smooth opacity transitions when showing and hiding.

 User actions: